Loneliest Leader

 Loneliest Leader (تنهاترین سردار) is a series directed by Mehdi Fakhimzadeh.
 This series narrates a short part of Hasan ibn Ali's life, the Hasan–Muawiya treaty, the conditions of the Islamic community and Shia, and the events after his killing.
 The series has also been produced in the form of a film.

 Plot

-Loneliest Leader deals with the last six months of Hasan Mojtaba's life, which ends with his martyrdom.
+Loneliest Leader deals with the last six months of Hasan Mojtaba's life, which end with his martyrdom.
 Fakhimzadeh begins his story from the place where, at the same time as the martyrdom of Ali, another Kharijite, he intends to kill Muawiya, but fails to do so.
-The events after the assassination of Ali, the story of Hasan-Muawiya treaty, as well as the conditions of the Islamic community and the Shia after his assassination are among the issues raised in this series.
+The events after the assassination of Ali, the story of the Hasan-Muawiya treaty, as well as the conditions of the Islamic community and the Shia after his assassination are among the issues raised in this series.